TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 It is time we met with Voss again.
 We meet him pleading to the devil Raphael.
 Begging to give him the Orphic Hammer, the only tool that can break infernal chains, the only tool that could free Orpheus.
 What does the devil want in return?
 The Crown of Karsus would be sufficient.
 Why?
 He is not even subtle about it, to dominate and unite all the hells under his command.
-He promises under his rule the hells would not leak out into the living, but after all we have seen, who would ever trust a devil?
+He promises under his rule the hells would not leak out into the living world, but after all we have seen, who would ever trust a devil?

 Before the final battles against the elder brain would commence, Lae'zel will wake us again, at dawn, with something that we must see.